quinn280/GeoGuessr-Image-Based-Location-Retrieval/README.md

 This program retrieves the exact coordinates of the location within second(s).
 The program returns a google map link which can be used to pinpoint the exact location, allowing the user to earn a perfect score.
 The program does not access the website in any way, it strictly uses the image of the location provided.

+Demo - Getting a perfect score in GeoGuessr: https://youtu.be/jKdPRZPfQCU

 **User Set Up**

 Display Requirements: